Aarvitechnology/OpenStreetMapAPI/README.md

 <a href="https://leafletjs.com/" target="_blank"> Leaflet </a>: open-source JavaScript library for interactive maps

-To search a location OSM provides Nominatim as a search engine Nominatim : Nominatim is a search engine for OpenStreetMap data https://nominatim.openstreetmap.org/
+To search a location OSM provides Nominatim as a search engine.

+Nominatim : Nominatim is a search engine for OpenStreetMap data https://nominatim.openstreetmap.org/